 In 2005, subsidiaries of the Company entered into agreements with EchoStar Communications Corporation and its affiliates by which EchoStar Media Holdings Corporation acquired a 20% interest in VOOM HD Holdings LLC ("VOOM HD") and EchoStar Satellite LLC (the predecessor to DISH Network, LLC ("DISH Network")) agreed to distribute VOOM on DISH Network for a 15-year term.
-The affiliation agreement with DISH Network for such distribution provides that if VOOM HD fails to spend \$100 million per year (subject to reduction to the extent that the number of offered channels is reduced to fewer than 21), up to a maximum of \$500 million in the aggregate, on VOOM, DISH Network may seek to terminate the agreement under certain circumstances.
-On January 30, 2008, DISH Network purported to terminate the affiliation agreement, effective February 1, 2008, based on its assertion that VOOM HD had failed to comply with this spending provision in 2006.
+The affiliation agreement with DISH Network for such distribution provides that if VOOM HD fails to spend \$100 million per year (subject to reduction to the extent that the number of offered channels is reduced to fewer than 21), up to a maximum of \$500 million in the aggregate, on VOOM, DISH Network may seek to terminate the aggregate on its assertion that VOOM HD had failed to comply with this spending provision in 2006.
 On January 31, 2008, VOOM HD sought and obtained a temporary restraining order from the New York Supreme Court for New York County prohibiting DISH Network from terminating the affiliation agreement.
 In conjunction with its request for a temporary restraining order, VOOM HD also requested a preliminary injunction and filed a lawsuit against DISH Network asserting that DISH Network did not have the right to terminate the affiliation agreement.
 In a decision filed on May 5, 2008, the court denied VOOM HD's motion for a preliminary injunction.
 On or about May 13, 2008, DISH Network ceased distribution of VOOM on its DISH Network.
 On May 27, 2008, VOOM HD amended its complaint to seek damages for DISH Network's improper termination of the affiliation agreement.
-On June 24, 2008, DISH Network answered VOOM HD's amended complaint and EchoStar Satellite LLC asserted counterclaims alleging breach of contract and breach of the duty of good faith and fair dealing with respect to the affiliation agreement.
-On July 14, 2008, VOOM HD replied to DISH Network's counterclaims.
+On June 24, 2008, DISH Network answered VOOM HD's amended complaint and EchoStar Satellite LLC asserted counterclaims.
 The Company believes that the counterclaims asserted by DISH Network are without merit.
 VOOM HD and DISH Network each filed cross-motions for summary judgment.
 In November 2010, the court denied both parties' cross-motions for summary judgment.
-The court also granted VOOM HD's motion for sanctions based on DISH Network's spoliation of evidence and its motion to exclude DISH Network's principal damages expert.
-The trial will be scheduled after DISH Network's appeal of the latter two rulings.
+The court also granted VOOM HD's motion for the latter two rulings.